xaboy/form-create-doc/docs/en/guide/instance.md

   $f.changeField(field,value)
   ```

-  Modify the value of the specified field
+  Modify the value of the specified field,`$f.changeValue` is an alias for this method